-Trouble Conditions (See Troubleshooting Guide on page 89 also)
+Trouble Conditions (See Troubleshooting Guide also)

 The word "CHECK" on the Keypad's display, accompanied by a rapid "beeping" at the Keypad, indicates that there is a trouble condition in the system.
 The audible warning sound can be silenced by pressing any key.
 Instruct users to call for service immediately upon seeing any of the following messages.